heistp/antler/README.md

 ### Bugs

 - improve poor error messages from CUE for syntax errors under disjunctions
-- return error immediately when CCA not found
+- return errors immediately on failed sets of CCA / sockopts
-- cancel Parallel test set when any one of them fails
 - figure out why packets from tcpdump may be lost without a one-second post-test sleep (buffering? but shouldn't SIGINT flush that?)